 Cursive writing is important for many reasons, and its loss in America’s classrooms should raise concerns.
 Cursive not only differs from print in the way it looks, it connects letters to words in a meaningful and productive way.
 It has been shown to assist children with reading difficulties like dyslexia.

 All students benefit by learning how to write in cursive.
-Scientific American reported on a study which found that students who write notes in cursive during lectures remember much more than if they use their laptop.
-If students never learn longhand (cursive) it might impede their learning.
-Print is cumbersome and takes too long when taking notes.
+Scientific American reported on a study that found that students who write notes in longhand (which could be cursive) during lectures remember much more than if they use their laptop.
+Cursive might be easier than print for some students, but either might be better used for memory.

 With the advent of the unproven Common Core State Standards, cursive writing fell by the wayside.
 Common Core is supposed to lead students to mastery, competency-based, or personalized learning on the computer.
 There’s no research to indicate learning only by technology works.
 But those focused on technology don’t see any purpose to cursive writing.
 They believe if you teach a child keyboarding they’ll be set for life.